moosbusch/xbMuseumXmlCommons/README.md

 xbMuseumXmlCommons
 ==================

-Common classes for both xbMuseumVok and xbMuseumDat.
-Required for both of these projects to function.
+Common interfaces and classes for xbCDWALite, xbLido, xbMuseumDat and xbMuseumVok.
+Required dependency for each of those projects to work.